blcxtranslations/blcx/_translated/chapter-0040.md

 Even if they were dissatisfied with them operating behind the scenes, they still could do nothing about it.

 "Then let them reserve those mid-rank techniques ahead of time.
-It's not like we Spirit Gathering cultivators can use them anyway!"
+It's not like we Spirit Condensation cultivators can use them anyway!"

 "Well said, fellow cultivator.
-Few rogue cultivators can achieve Foundation Building.
+Few rogue cultivators can achieve Foundation Establishment.
 Even if they gave us those mid-rank techniques, it would still be useless for us."

 "That's right, who cares, let's drink, let's drink."